Open Autonomous Intelligence Initiative

 The second layer is temporal projection.
 This layer maps transformation structures into a temporal reference structure.
 It supports practical implementation requirements such as duration assignment, clock timestamps, partial-order scheduling, rate models, synchronization across worlds, and event logging.

-This separation is not a denial of time.
-It is a modeling discipline.
+This separation is best understood as a modeling discipline.
 PMF does not eliminate clock time from implementation.
-It refuses to make clock time the primitive basis of transformation.
+It also does not make clock time the primitive basis of transformation.
 Transformation is structural.
 Time is projected onto transformation structure when a system requires temporal interpretation.

 A compact formulation is: